sveltejs/kit/documentation/docs/01-routing.md

 ```

 Since `delete` is a reserved word in JavaScript, DELETE requests are handled with a `del` function.

+> We don't interact with the `req`/`res` objects you might be familiar with from Node's `http` module or frameworks like Express, because they're only available on certain platforms.
+Instead, SvelteKit translates the returned object into whatever's required by the platform you're deploying your app to.
+>
+> The `body` property of the request object exists in the case of POST requests.
+If you're posting form data, it will be a read-only version of the [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object.

 ### Private modules